All Episodes

 Obama doesn't want to return to prosperity.

-Obama's challenge is to convince See, he Rothenberg's looking at Obama as a standard traditional Democrat who simply trying to use Democrat policies to rebuild an economy.
+See, Rothenberg is looking at Obama as a standard traditional Democrat who is simply trying to use Democrat policies to rebuild an economist.

 That's not what this guy's doing.